trullock/NUglify/doc/readme.md

 In the with statement example above, if we were to change the variable “foo” to “a” and the window object doesn’t contain a “foo” property, we’ve broken the link to the local variable.
 And if we also change the parameter to the alert function, we could be breaking the link to a foo property on the window object.
 Every variable and function referenced within a with-scope must remain the same name because we just don’t know.

 If you must use eval and with statements, try to isolate them into small scopes under the global level that are tightly coded without long variable or function names.
-In general, these statements are frowned upon by most JavaScript developers anyway, and the use of them will throw a level 4 warning in AjaxMin.
+In general, these statements are frowned upon by most JavaScript developers anyway, and the use of them will throw a level 4 warning in NUglify.

 Analyzing Your Script
 =====================